Hey, are we two peas in a pod by planning to blanch corn in the microwave? (or two humans with too-many-corns-in-their kitchens)

 How do I know my corn is done blanching in the microwave?

 That is a good question, and an important one as well.
-The microwave bell will DING when the corn is done blanching (Just kidding!!)
+In this section, I’ll share with you the 3 telltale signs that your corn is done blanching.

-Finding the right balance between over blanched and under-blanched is crucial, because:
+Finding the right balance between over blanched corn on the cob and under-blanched corn is crucial, because:

-- Under-blanching- may stimulate the activity of enzymes and is worse than not blanching at all.
+- Under-blanching raw corn may stimulate the activity of enzymes and is worse than not blanching at all.

-- Over-blanching- may cause a loss of vitamins and minerals along with flavor.
+- Over-blanching fresh corn may cause a loss of vitamins and minerals along with flavor.

 To test if your corn is done blanching: